December 12, 20170 mins read

-The Snyk Heroku Addon is now out of beta, providing deep integration with your Heroku workflow.
+The Snyk Heroku Addon provides deep integration with your Heroku workflow.
 In this post, we’ll walk through how to get started using the new add-on to keep your Heroku applications free of known vulnerable dependencies.

 For those not familiar, Heroku is a platform as a service that enables developers to build, run, and operate applications entirely in the cloud.
 Push your code, and they automatically download all the dependencies of your application, build your application, and host it too.
 You can be up and running in less than five minutes.